smikitky/maron/README.md

-# Ron
+# MaRon

-Ron is a helper script for writing manuscripts in markdown.
+MaRon is a helper script for writing manuscripts in markdown.

 - Converts a markdown manuscript file into HTML.
 - Manages reference list and citation numbers (`[2-3,7]`) in your manuscript.